vikas17a/Genes2Word/README.txt

 Steps of Using Word Cloud Generator:

-1. Extract Genes2Word.rar and docs-1.rar

-2. Open cmd
+1. Open cmd

-3. Go to Directory Genes2World as extracted in Step-1
+2. Go to Directory Genes2World as extracted in Step-1

-4. Execute the foloowing commands.
+3. Execute the foloowing commands.
    $ javac cloud.java
    $ java cloud

-5. Enter the path of "Input" folder located inside docs-1 folder.
+4. Enter the path of "Input" folder located inside docs-1 folder.